LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Interventions in Structural Causal Models.md

 - Interventions are essentially when we delete a causal model and replace it with a specific value
+- We delete all incoming arrows to X
 Interventions are essentially the [[Do-operator]].

 ![[Pasted image 20230706140733.png]]